freeCodeCamp/guide/src/pages/algorithms/binary-search-trees/index.md

 ![Binary Search Tree](https://cdn-images-1.medium.com/max/1320/0*x5o1G1UpM1RfLpyx.png)

-A tree is a data structure composed of nodes It has the following characteristics:
+A tree is a data structure composed of nodes.
+It has the following characteristics:
 1. Each tree has a root node (at the top).
 2. The root node has zero or more child nodes.
 3. Each child node has zero or more child nodes, and so on.